zraees/FlightQualityAnalyzer/README.md

 1. **CSV Parsing**: Utilized the `CsvParser` library for efficient CSV parsing.
 2. **Business Logic Revamped**: I have revised the logic for identifying inconsistencies in flight chains, and I hope it works as expected.
 3. **Integration Testing**: Added a new project, `FlightQualityAnalyzer.IntegrationTests`, and implemented integration tests using `xUnit`, `Microsoft.AspNetCore.Mvc.Testing`, and `FluentAssertions`.
 FluentAssertions is a .NET library that makes it easier to write clear and expressive assertions in tests.
-4. **Unit Tests**: I’ve added CSV files to the unit test `GetInconsistentFlightChainsAsync_FlightData_WithInconsistencies` to make our testing more thorough.
-This shows how I can use CSV data, but I'm open to any better ideas you might have, as I’m always looking to learn.
-I've also included different arrival and departure times.
+4. **Unit Tests**: I see that there’s still room to improve, especially in testing different CSV reading cases.
+I’ve added CSV files to the unit test `GetInconsistentFlightChainsAsync_FlightData_WithInconsistencies` to make our testing more thorough.
+This shows how I can use CSV data effectively.
+I’m open to any suggestions you have, as I’m always eager to learn.
+I’ve also included different arrival and departure times.

 ## Room for Enhancement
 There are several areas in the project that can be improved: